Poland A and B: Distinction

-The distinction is unofficial and in some ways oversimplified, but it is widely acknowledged and discussed in Poland.
+The distinction is unofficial and in some ways oversimplified, but is widely acknowledged and discussed in Poland.

 A map of the major Polish dialects.

 Historically, the source of Poland "A" and "B" can be traced to the period of the partitions of Poland, and different policies of the partitioners, which resulted in a much larger industrial development of the Prussian partition, compared to the Austrian and Russian partitions (including the so-called eastern Kresy) where the imperial exploitation policies were rampant.

 In this divide, Poland's borders were changing over the centuries.
 They moved westward after 1945, to reflect the Poland of the Piasts rather than the Poland of Jagiellonians.
 For instance, Warsaw was initially a settlement in eastern Poland.
 When it became a capital city in the 16th century, it was a central part of the Kingdom of Poland (the Crown), later western-central part of the Commonwealth.
 Now it is situated in the central-eastern part of Poland.
-The slower growing western provinces are often former German regions that were already densely populated and well-developed in terms of infrastructure and industry before 1945, now populated mostly by Poles from the former Eastern Polish regions.
+This is also noticeable in the naming of the Central Industrial Region, developed during the Second Republic, which was indeed located in the centre of its borders, however, this is no longer the case, even though that the region retains its name.
+The slower growing western provinces are often former German regions that were already densely populated and well-developed in terms of infrastructure and industry before 1945, which meant that the Polish state did not have to industrialise these areas from the ground up, as they had to do with the eastern parts.
+It is also worth noting the major impact that privatisation policy of 90-2000's Poland had on more agrarian parts of Poland (located mostly in the east, with the exception of Western Pomerania), where industry has historically struggled, and the now privatised farming industry did not recover, leaving a big portion of those regions without a job, which, although significantly less noticeable than in the privatisation era, is still very much statistically noticeable.